Beth Israel Medical Center Child and Adolescent Psychiatry

 Expected number of cases seen at any one time: Caseload

 Externs are expected to commit 16 hours per week to the externship.
 This typically consists of the full-day on Tuesdays and two other afternoons during the week.
-Thus, externs are required to be on-site all day Tuesday and two other after-school hours.
+Thus, externs are required to be on-site all day Tuesday (this is a mandatory day) and two other after-school hours.
 Externs are responsible for managing their own schedules so long as they meet all clinical requirements of the externship.
 Caseload requirements consist of:

 • 4 individual child or adolescent cases (which often include collateral sessions with parents),